factcast/factcast/factcast-site/documentation/content/migration/_index.md

 #### Reconnection behavior

-Reconnecting due to connection/unknown errors has changed from an inifinite loop to just try once every two seconds and escalate after.
+Reconnecting due to connection/unknown errors has changed from an inifinite loop to just try five times (in a window of three seconds) and escalate if they failed.
 Details can be found [here](https://github.com/factcast/factcast/issues/889).